vladolaru/thinkwritecode.com/content/blog/questions-with-no-answers-about-wordpress-org-themes-repo/index.md

 spoiler: "It will take a lot of small steps in the right direction.
 It will take a lot of honest people and businesses to jump in and lend a hand.
 But if we genuinely care about the future of WordPress and that of the open web, do we really have a choice?
 From what I see, the alternative would be to let the repository drift away and become obsolete.
 Some will profit from this, but definitely not WordPress(.org) and end users."
 ---

 This post was originally a [large] reply in the WordPress.org Themes Review Slack channel.
-My attempt at _raising awareness_ about the _fundamental problems_ I see lurking just beneath the surface in the WordPress ecosystem (starting with themes, but not limited to them).
+It is my attempt at _raising awareness_ about the _fundamental problems_ I see lurking just beneath the surface in the WordPress ecosystem (starting with themes, but not limited to them).

-I believed my thoughts deserved a better place than Slack, a place to breathe a little.
+I believe my thoughts deserved a better place than Slack, a place to breathe and refine a little.
+So here they are.

 ---